 Immunization and Communicable Diseases

 The best way to protect yourself and others from tetanus and other communicable diseases is to get vaccinated.
 That is why the Eastern Ontario Health Unit (EOHU) would like to remind you about the importance of receiving and keeping up to date your immunizations.
+And Remember:

 Every year, you should also receive your flu shot to protect not only yourself, but also those around you.
 Multiple flu clinics are held throughout the Eastern Counties every fall.
 Visit www.eohu.ca during flu season for information on the immunization clinics nearest you.